 [We celebrate the birth of Jesus] because His birth represents the great, wide, high, faithful love of God to come and get us

-All of the Christmas “extras” outside of Jesus Christ are a distraction and they detract from God’s beautiful intent: love.
-Of course the enemy would try to refocus attention on anything else other than Jesus Christ.
-Jesus crushed his head (Genesis 3:15) and then gave us authority to do it too!
-(Romans 16:20) At Christmas, we celebrate what God gave us, yes, but we celebrate amiss.
+All of the Christmas “extras” outside of Jesus Christ don’t represent the true meaning of Christmas and are a distraction that detract from God’s beautiful intent: salvation.
+Of course the enemy would try to refocus attention on anything else other than Jesus Christ because he was aware that one day Jesus would crush his head (Genesis 3:15) and then would give us authority to do it too!
+(Romans 16:20) At Christmas, we celebrate what God gave us – the gift of His Son, Jesus, yes, but the true meaning of Christmas is something much deeper.
 The gift isn’t Jesus.
 The gift of God, through Jesus, is salvation (Ephesians 2:8-9), reconciliation, and peace between God and man.

 Explore the Deeper Meanings of Christmas and the Work of Jesus Christ: